Piseth-007/Ecommerce-SkinCare-Front/README.md

 # E-Commerce Frontend

 A React and Vite storefront for browsing products, managing a shopping cart, completing orders, and viewing order history.
-The project also includes a protected admin dashboard for managing products, categories, brands, orders, and reviews.
+The project also includes a protected admin dashboard for managing products, categories, brands, orders, reviews, contacts, and store settings.

 ## Features